-- Crow, Tom Servo and Gypsy from Mystery Science Theater 3000 drop pop culture references left and right when riffing or doing sketches, despite never having been to Earth and having limited communications to the planet.
+- Crow, Tom Servo, Gypsy and even Cambot from Mystery Science Theater 3000 drop pop culture references left and right when riffing or doing sketches, despite never having been to Earth and having limited communications to the planet.
 Joel might have programmed them with these references, but whatever.
 It's just a show, as the theme song reminds us.

 - Though Joel will occasionally call them on it... a good example being sometimes Tom talks about his time in school, only for Joel to remind him that he was built on the Satellite of Love.
 Mike, as less of an authority figure, tends to get bullied if he tries to protest to their inexplicable references.